ArcaneEngineer/ECS-tutorials/part3.md

 }
 ```

+There are many application specifics here, most of which we'd only care about in the context of Tiny Tanks.

+We can however see clear sections in this code, where different types of tasks are being handled.
 Roughly speaking, the pseudocode I'm seeing from this is:

 ```
 for (let e = 0; e < ENTITIES_COUNT; e++)
 {
-	define / assign all possible component objects for each entity
+	declare / assign all possible component objects for each entity

 	if this counts as a tank entity
 	{